What is a Co-Op?

 What are Capital Credits?

 A cooperative does not earn profits in the sense that other businesses do.
 Instead, any margins, or revenues remaining after all expenses have been paid, are returned as capital credits, to the members in proportion to their patronage during each year.

-Capital credits represent each member’s share of OCEC’s equity.
+Capital Credits represent each member’s share of OCEC’s equity.

-What do cooperatives do with capital credits?
+What do cooperatives do with Capital Credits?

 Every business needs to maintain a suitable balance debt to equity to ensure its financial health and stability.